Haegyeolsa: Background and promotion

-The group first performed the lead single, "Haegyeolsa" (Resolver) on KM Music Tank.
+The group first performed the lead single, "Resolver" on KMTV's Show!
+Music Tank.
 The second single from the album was "Eusha!
 Eusha!".
 Because "Eusha!
 Eusha!" was a lighter song in comparison to "Resolver", which was a dark mood song, it appealed more to the mainstream listener, and climbed up the charts quicker.
-Shinhwa released their third single, "Sharing Forever", which charted fairly well as well.
+Shinhwa released their third single, "Sharing Forever", which charted fairly modestly as well.